-Kareem Abdul-Jabbar Goes One-On-One With Cancer
+Kareem Abdul-Jabbar Goes One-On-One With Cancer And Wins!

 Abdul-Jabbar won five championships with the Los Angeles Lakers before retiring in 1989.
 He was diagnosed with CML in December 2008 and is being treated with a medicine that targets the abnormal protein that causes his leukemia.
 With treatment, Abdul-Jabbar is expected to live a full, active life.

 The intensely private Abdul-Jabbar, a father of five, said he came forward after learning many patients don’t regularly take their medication and skip appointments to the doctor.